Wikipedia: Mobile access

 Access to Wikipedia from mobile phones was possible as early as 2004, through the Wireless Application Protocol (WAP), via the Wapedia service.
 In June 2007, Wikipedia launched en.mobile.wikipedia.org, an official website for wireless devices.
 In 2009, a newer mobile service was officially released, located at en.m.wikipedia.org, which caters to more advanced mobile devices such as the iPhone, Android-based devices, or WebOS-based devices.
 Several other methods of mobile access to Wikipedia have emerged since.
 Many devices and applications optimize or enhance the display of Wikipedia content for mobile devices, while some also incorporate additional features such as use of Wikipedia metadata like geoinformation.

+The Android app for Wikipedia was released in January 2012, to over 500,000 installs and generally positive reviews, scoring over four of a possible five in a poll of approximately 200,000 users downloading from Google.
+The version for iOS was released on April 3, 2013, to similar reviews.
 Wikipedia Zero was an initiative of the Wikimedia Foundation to expand the reach of the encyclopedia to the developing countries by partnering with mobile operators to allow free access.
 It was discontinued in February 2018 due to lack of participation from mobile operators.

 Andrew Lih and Andrew Brown both maintain editing Wikipedia with smartphones is difficult and this discourages new potential contributors.
 Lih states that the number of Wikipedia editors has been declining after several years, and Tom Simonite of MIT Technology Review claims the bureaucratic structure and rules are a factor in this.
 Simonite alleges some Wikipedians use the labyrinthine rules and guidelines to dominate others and those editors have a vested interest in keeping the status quo.
 Lih alleges there is a serious disagreement among existing contributors on how to resolve this.
 Lih fears for Wikipedia's long-term future while Brown fears problems with Wikipedia will remain and rival encyclopedias will not replace it.

 Chinese access

-Access to the Chinese Wikipedia has been blocked in mainland China since May 2015.
+Access to Wikipedia has been blocked in mainland China since May 2015.
 This was done after Wikipedia started to use HTTPS encryption, which made selective censorship more difficult.

-In 2017, Quartz reported that the Chinese government had begun creating an unofficial version of Wikipedia.
-However, unlike Wikipedia, the website's contents would only be editable by scholars from state-owned Chinese institutions.
-The article stated it had been approved by the State Council of the People's Republic of China in 2011.